didiersmith/steve/chapters/speed-surprise-and-violence-of-action.md

 It was time.

 Xavier wasn't a battle-hardened professional.
 The only military training he'd received was some tactical theory that his father had added to his homeschool curriculum, and before the failed attempt to defend the Royal Palace, the closest he'd been to battle had been playing first-person shooters.
-He was, however, familiar with the principles "speed, surprise, and violence of action" that decided close-quarters combat.
+He was, however, familiar with the idea that close-quarters combat was decided by three principles: Speed, surprise, and violence of action.

 He kicked the door open and entered, gun-first.
 His men rushed in after him.
 The wheelhouse was one big room, so all of its occupants were immediately visible.
 The pudgy man with the nasal voice was sitting in Xavier's chair, unarmed, bearing a facial expression of mixed shock and disgust.
 Two other enemy combatants were leaning next to the walls on either side of him, holding conventional rifles lazily pointed to the floor, looking surprised.
 Theo and Gwyn were sitting on the floor, hands tied behind their backs.